Bouncing Panda

 Essential considerations in event stream processing- Scalability- Fault tolerance- State management- Integration

-Basics of event stream processing
+How does event stream processing work?

 Event stream processing (ESP) is simply the continuous processing of real-time events.
 An event is a change in application state, such as a completed transaction, a user click, or an IoT sensor reading.
 An event stream is a sequence of events ordered by time.
 Event stream processing handles many related events together.
 Events are grouped, filtered, summarized, and sorted to derive real-time insights from thousands of continuous events.